pilargmarch/multiomics2.0/reports/preprocessing/downloadingTCGA.md

 ================
 Pilar González Marchante

 -   <a href="#what-is-tcga-brca" id="toc-what-is-tcga-brca">What is
     TCGA-BRCA?</a>
 -   <a href="#how-to-download-tcga-data-with-tcgabiolinks"
     id="toc-how-to-download-tcga-data-with-tcgabiolinks">How to download
     TCGA data with <code>TCGAbiolinks</code></a>
 -   <a href="#finding-intersecting-samples-for-all-omics"
     id="toc-finding-intersecting-samples-for-all-omics">Finding intersecting
     samples for all omics</a>
 -   <a
     href="#downloading-intersecting-samples-for-rna-seq-mirna-seq-and-methylation"
     id="toc-downloading-intersecting-samples-for-rna-seq-mirna-seq-and-methylation">Downloading
     intersecting samples for RNA-Seq, miRNA-Seq and methylation</a>
-- <a
-  href="#downloading-intersecting-samples-for-rna-seq-mirna-seq-methylation-and-proteomics"
-  id="toc-downloading-intersecting-samples-for-rna-seq-mirna-seq-methylation-and-proteomics">Downloading
-  intersecting samples for RNA-Seq, miRNA-Seq, methylation and proteomics</a>

 # What is TCGA-BRCA?

 When looking for a suitable data set, the minimum requirements to satisfy were the following:

 -   Has gene expression data (such as RNA-Seq).
 -   Has data for at least 2 regulatory omics (miRNA-Seq, ChIP-Seq, ATAC-Seq, DNA methylation, etc.).
 -   Is related to human disease.
 -   Has clinical variables and more importantly, survival time.
 -   Has data for the same omics types for at least 100 patients.
 -   Needs to state clearly if data is raw or normalized, and if so, how.

 In the end, we opted for The Cancer Genome Atlas Breast Cancer (**TCGA-BRCA**) data set, which at the time of writing (Data Release